Online Program Book

 María José holds an Undergraduate Diploma degree from the Longy School of Music of Bard College in Boston, Massachusetts, and is currently pursuing her Masters degree at the College-Conservatory of Music (CCM) at the University of Cincinnati, Ohio.

 Joanna Frank is a second-year undergraduate at the University of Cincinnati College-Conservatory of Music, studying with Professor Alan Rafferty.
-Originally from Rochester, she studied with Christopher Haritatos for 11 years, and in 2024 received an honors diploma from the Eastman Community Music School.
+Originally from Rochester, NY, she studied with Christopher Haritatos for 11 years, and in 2024 received an honors diploma from the Eastman Community Music School.
 A former member and two-season principal of the Hochstein Youth Symphony Orchestra, Joanna performed on the HYSO tours to Germany, the Czech Republic, and Italy.
-She is a recipient of the Douglas Lowry Award in partnership with the Rochester Music Hall of Fame, through which she was given the opportunity to perform at the RMHF induction ceremony.
+She is a recipient of the Douglas Lowry Award in partnership with the Rochester Music Hall of Fame.
 Joanna has also appeared as a soloist with several ensembles, including HYSO, the Finger Lakes Symphony Orchestra, and her former high school orchestra.
 Chamber music is one of Joanna’s greatest passions.
-She has played in chamber groups since the age of nine and currently plays in the Terra Trio, a piano trio formed at CCM.
+She has played in chamber groups since the age of nine and currently plays in the Albatross Trio, a piano trio formed at CCM.
 Her festival experience includes Point CounterPoint, the Ascent Cello Festival, and the Ascent International Chamber Music Festival.

 Pianist Nano Beraia is an award-winning artist from Tbilisi, Georgia, known for her expressive musicianship and thoughtful interpretations.
 She made her orchestral debut at the age of six, performing Mozart’s Piano Concerto No. 8 with the Tbilisi Chamber Orchestra, and has since appeared in solo and chamber performances throughout Europe and the United States.